Updated: Jul 28

 One of the key features of VR in real estate is the creation of a kind of conveyor for the demonstration of apartments with a high load of managers.
 At exhibitions, this tool significantly helps buyers to compare the offers of different companies.

-Again, this is not a sales process.
-But valuable to the client is the method of the first visual acquaintance with the apartment or residential complex.
+Although, this is not a sales process.
+But the method of the first visual acquaintance with the apartment or residential complex is valuable for the client.

 Spacefeeling, the secret ingredient to your perfect sale